 Four of this plan’s components respond to this requirement:

-Programs: SS 4.B (Levy Core Competency Training) and SS 4.C (Countywide Nonprofit Wage Survey) are two programs whose purposes include providing training or information that allows VSHSL providers to understand industry pay norms in King County or to provide technical skills training that can help providers feel supported and trained in their work.
+Programs: SS 4.B (Levy Core Competency Training) and SS 4.C (Countywide Nonprofit Wage Survey) are two programs whose purposes include providing training or information that allows service providers to understand industry pay norms in King County or to provide technical skills training that can help providers feel supported and trained in their work.

-Annual Allocation Growth for Programs: In a change from the former VHSL, this implementation plan’s allocation tables include annual growth for most programs to accommodate increasing costs and to contribute to staff retention at contracted providers.
+Annual Allocation Growth for Programs: In a change from the former VHSL, this plan’s allocation tables include annual growth for most programs to accommodate increasing costs and to contribute to staff retention at contracted service providers.

-Technical Assistance and Capacity Building: The VSHSL Ballot Measure requires at least one percent of annual proceeds to be set aside for technical assistance and capacity building (TA/CB).
-Effects of capacity building for small organizations can include the improvement of centralized systems like Human Resources that can help levy providers craft policies and practices that promote staff retention.
+Technical Assistance and Capacity Building: Ordinance 18555 requires at least one percent of annual proceeds to be set aside for technical assistance and capacity building (TA/CB).
+Effects of capacity building for small organizations can include the improvement of centralized systems like Human Resources that can help service providers craft policies and practices that promote staff retention.

 Provisional Staff Retention Performance Measure: This plan’s set of provisional performance measures includes a draft measure for all programs to report annual staff retention or turn-over.
-Once providers have produced sufficient data to identify trends and disparities, that information can help providers and levy staff to understand which programs may have higher than average staff turnover and then partner in designing interventions to mitigate that trend.
+Once providers have produced sufficient data to identify trends and disparities, that information can help providers and County staff to understand which programs may have higher than average staff turnover and then partner in designing interventions to mitigate that trend.

 IP Requirement 6: identify and describe accountability measures for each levy priority population across each of the five VSHSL result areas.